Shoozza/raylua/README.md

 ### NOTES

-1. This is a direct bindings of the original C version,It implements the same content.
+1. This is a direct bindings of the original C version, It implements the same content.
 2. Hacks and fallbacks of raylib 2 implemented from original C version, raylib 2 functions will still works if you use raylib 3.

 > And i didn't copy-pasted from any gist, Even that gist made by Alexander Matz, All bindings were written by me.